 We Christians are to walk in the way that Christ directs us and not attempt to force spiritual results before the Lord prepares the time and place.
 There is a significant difference between presumption and aggressive faith, although sometimes we must be prayerful in order to distinguish between the two.

-Keep back thy servant also from presumptuous sins; let them not have dominion over me: then shall I be upright, and I shall be innocent from the great transgression.
+Keep back your servant also from presumptuous sins; let them not have dominion over me.
+Then I shall be blameless, and I shall be innocent of great transgression.
 (Psalms 19:13)

 Presumption leads to sin and defeat.
 Faith leads to victory in the Lord.

 No person can serve the Lord and personal ambition at the same time.
 He will end up hating one and cleaving to the other.